Precision and recall: Limitations as goals

 There are other parameters and strategies for performance metric of information retrieval system, such as the area under the ROC curve (AUC) or pseudo-R-squared.

 Multi-class evaluation

 Precision and recall values can also be calculated for classification problems with more than two classes.
 To obtain the precision for a given class, we divide the number of true positives by the classifier bias towards this class (number of times that the classifier has predicted the class).
 To calculate the recall for a given class, we divide the number of true positives by the prevalence of this class (number of times that the class occurs in the data sample).

 The class-wise precision and recall values can then be combined into an overall multi-class evaluation score, e.g., using the macro F1 metric.

+Generalisation to continuous distributions

+The classical definitions of precision, recall, and F-score are formulated for binary classification, where each instance is either true or false.
+Many practical domains, however, produce inherently continuous signals rather than discrete labels.
+Generalising these metrics to continuous distributions enables their direct application to such data without the information loss introduced by thresholding.

+Two motivating examples illustrate the limitation of binary frameworks: